Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r32.15
+- Added best in slot lists for max level chars per class and spec under Core > Best In Slot > Lists.
+As default the addon only shows lists for your current class.
+Go to Core > Best In Slot > Options to change that.
+First item in lists is BIS.
+Second is second best, etc. The loot roll tooltip has a new section named "BIS info" with BIS details for the item (if that item is on any BIS lists).

 ## Changes in Sku r32.14
 - Tried to fix the bug with not working "contains" auras.
 Again.